devio/Walruss/README.md

 **Walruss PC-Wahl 10.0 studio.hash zip - Password Extractor** is a program that can be used to recover secret studiohash.zip-passwords from PC-Wahl 10 studio.exe program.

+**Walruss RSA Data Signing - Eine Sachspende** pcw_rsa_donation/ is an example RSA-PSS implementation (open source donation) that could be used by PC-Wahl to secure at least their update-mechanism.

 ## Authors

 PC-Wahl 10.0 Update-Package Decrypter (c) 2017